-We occasionally get questions about how we manage our servers, do backups, and what happens if there’s a catastrophe at our data centers.
+We occasionally get questions about how we manage our servers, do backups, protect our production systems, and what happens if there’s a catastrophe at our data centers.

 The short answer is that we spend a serious amount of time improving our infrastructure, monitoring what we have, and automating it more.
 So, by the time you read this blog post, there’s a good chance that some of the info is out of date.

 How often are backups created?

 Right now, we back up every instance of Moraware Systemize or CounterGo every 5 minutes.

 We store copies of the backup on each server, and we have a couple of data centers (one in the Midwest and on one the East Coast) and we back up everything across data centers.

 The cool thing about that is that we actually have what we call a “warm backup” – if data center #1 blows up, we can immediately start running in data center #2.

 But, in a catastrophe, there’s still a chance of data being lost – it takes time for the data to transfer across the internet to the other data center.
 Although we haven’t had to find out the hard way, we’re guessing that the maximum data loss is around 15 minutes.

 We also store all of the backups in the cloud, so if both of our datacenters are destroyed simultaneously, we can spin up new servers and restore from the cloud.

 This is part of the reason we’re constantly monitoring our servers and data.
 We keep track of a bunch of logs, and we’re always looking at the integrity of the underlying databases.
 If we do have corruption, we can restore an older copy of a database.